sudothei/asset-inventory/README.md

 ## Finishing steps

+1. Visit the web app in the browser
-1. Sign into the default admin account and change the username and password.
+2. Sign into the default admin account and change the username and password
     - Default username: `admin`
     - Default password: `admin`
-2. Add users and assign permissions
+3. Add users and assign permissions

 ## FAQ